RafaGago/mini-async-log/README.md

 tests.

 The good thing is that performance improves along with the thread count and it doesn't show extreme big worst-case latencies when on very big contention.
+These worst-case lantecies are still higher than all the mal variants.

 #### nanolog ####